Milyli/RelativityScriptRunner/Deployment/README.md

 You can find the output rap in the Deployment/Packages folder.
 *Note:* the output rap will override any other raps with the same version.

-## Windows Subsystem for Linux

-If you're using WSFL you can build the project using `./lbuild` in the root of the project.
-All parameters will be passed through to the powershell build script.

 ## Structure and Process

 ### Relevant files/folders